On distribution of subsequences of primes having prime indices with respect to the $(R)$-denseness and convergence exponent: Introduction

 It is a famous result that the set of quotients of prime numbers is dense in the set of positive real numbers.
 It is a motivation to wide study of denseness properties of subsets of positive integers on real half-line, see e.g. \cite{BT, S1, S2, TZ}.
 One can meet it as an exercise on course of number theory, see \cite[Problem 218]{DKM}, \cite[Ex.
 4.19]{FR}, \cite[Ex.
 7, p.
 107]{P}, \cite[Thm.
 4]{Rib} and also in several articles, e.g. \cite[Cor.
 4]{GS-JPS}, \cite[Thm.
 4]{HS}, \cite[Cor.
 2]{STA} (according to the last reference, the result was known to Sierpiński, who credits it to Schinzel \cite{N}).
 The authors of \cite{GS-JPS} generalized this result to the subsets of prime numbers in given arithmetic progressions.

-Motivated by the article \cite{HR} on ``light'' subsets of positive integers (i.e. subsets with slowly growing counting fuctions) we focus on the family of subsets $\P_k=\{p^{(k)}_1<p^{(k)}_2<p^{(k)}_3<...\}$, $k\in\N$, of prime numbers such that every next set contains these elements of the preceding one indexed by prime numbers.
+Motivated by the article \cite{HR} on ``light'' subsets of positive integers (i.e. subsets with slowly growing counting functions) we focus on the family of subsets $\P_k=\{p^{(k)}_1<p^{(k)}_2<p^{(k)}_3<...\}$, $k\in\N$, of prime numbers such that every next set contains these elements of the preceding one indexed by prime numbers.
 As a consequence, every next set is a zero asymptotic density subset of the preceding one.
-Although the sets $\P_k$ are ``lighter and lighter'' as $k$ increases, we will show that all of them have dense quotient sets in the set of positive real numbers.
-We will also study the sets $\P^T_n=\{p^{(k)}_n: k\in\N\}$, $n\in\N$, and $\text{Diag}\P=\{p^{(k)}_k:k\in\N\}$.
-We will prove that, in the opposition to the sets $\P_k$, their quotient sets are not dense in $\Rp$.
+Although the sets $\P_k$ are ``lighter and lighter'' as $k$ increases, we will show that all of them have dense quotient sets in the set of positive real numbers and have convergence exponent equal to $1$.
+Let us notice that the set $\P_2$ was already studied in \cite{BKOeS, BB}.
+The authors of the mentioned papers obtained results on estimations of elements and the counting function of $\P_2$, extreme values of gaps between consecutive elements of $\P_2$, appearance of these elements in arithmetic progressions and the sum of their reciprocals.